zowe/docs-site/docs/user-guide/configure-xmem-server.md

     b. **Prob libraries** The cross memory server PROCLIB JCL is `ZWESISTC` and the auxiliary address space PROCLIB JCL is `ZWESASTC`.

-    You must specify the `<zwes_loadlib>` data set where `ZWESIS01` and `ZWESAUX` were copied to, in the STEPLIB DD statement of the two PROCLIB JCLs, so that the appropriate version of the software is loaded correctly.
+    You must specify the `<zwes_loadlib>` data set where `ZWESIS01` and `ZWESAUX` were copied to, in the STEPLIB DD statement of the two PROCLIB JCL members `ZWESISTC` and `ZWESASTC` respectively, so that the appropriate version of the software is loaded correctly.

     Do not add the `<zwes_loadlib>` data set to the system LNKLST or LPALST concatenations.